 Injuries and illness that arise from occupations may rise to the level of an ADA covered disability.

 When an employee develops a work-related injury or disability, the employer may have multiple obligations under the law.
 In order to comply with safety regulations, an employer might need to remove the employee from their position, or reassign them to a different task.
 The ADA, however, requires that employers consider whether the employee is still qualified for the position with or without an accommodation.
 Therefore, an employer might be obligated to accommodate the employee in their current position before considering reassignment or termination.

 The ADA Amendments Act of 2008 expanded the definition of disability, increasing the likelihood that common workplace injuries such as those acquired by lifting or repetitive motion will meet the legal definition of disability under Title I.

 Workers’ Compensation and the ADA

-When an employee is injured on the job, the employer may have specific requirements related to the ADA, the Occupational Safety and Health Act, and state-specific workers’ compensation laws.
-As each state has its own laws related to workers’ compensation for occupational illness and injury, employers should contact their state Department of Labor for guidance.
+When an employee is injured on the job, the employer may have specific requirements related to the ADA, the OSHA and state-specific workers’ compensation laws.
+As each state has its own laws related to workers’ compensation for occupational illness and injury, employers should contact their state department of labor for guidance.